Mysticpasta1/JChroma/README.md

 In order to use the library, one must:

-1. Install the ChromaSDK (if not done already) [Link](http://developer.razerzone.com/chroma/)
+1. Install [Synapse 3](https://www.razer.com/synapse-3) and install the `Chroma Connect module`

-2. Have a Razer device to test it on
+2. Have a Razer device or `Chroma Connect Device` to test it on

+3. Open this sample project in Android Studio

 Quick example